Porsche Taycan Turbo S Road Test

 The touchscreen controls in the cockpit could not be simpler or more user friendly.
 When you touch the “Park” button, the emergency brake is engaged.
 When you push the “Reverse” lever, the rear camera comes on and another screen shows you a clever view of the vehicle from above.
 How do they do that?
 Push that same lever down and you are in drive.
 And drive, dear friends, is all you will ever want to do once you try this Taycan.
 This is a family-friendly electric sports car that even Jeremy Clarkson would love.

-While the base model Taycan hovers in the $150,000 range, this Turbo S as tested was closer to $200,000.
+While the base model Taycan actually starts at under $100,000 MSRP, this Turbo S as tested was closer to $200,000 MSRP.
 And that’s a good thing.
-Because if this car were around $100,000, we might all be tempted to sell our houses and children to own one.
+Because if this car were around $100,000, we might all be tempted to sell our houses to own one.
 It’s that good.